Bombele/FINSIG/core/architecture/README_TEQUNIQUE_EN.md

-# Technical README – core/architecture & modules/collection
+# Technical README – core/architecture

 ---

 ## 🎯 Purpose
-This file provides technical instructions for using and maintaining the `core/architecture` sub-module and its `collection` module.
+This file provides technical instructions for using and maintaining the `core/architecture` sub-module of FINSIG, along with its associated modules (`collection`, `normalization`).
 It complements the `SUB_MODULE_GUIDE` (institutional charters) and the `BITACORA` (activity logs).

 ---